 Mom didn’t help me dream up the dark convent.
 I blame my dad.
 I needed him to love me and take care of me.
 I blame him, but I understand, sort of, where he was coming from.
 My dad was raised by a real bitch.

 Grandma didn’t like Mom, because she stood up for herself and didn’t coddle Dad, and Grandma always took my dad’s side.
 Grandma never bothered to get to know me.
 When she gave me presents, they were old Barbies, not the ones with cool clothes that I liked.
 When Mom kicked Dad out, that was the last we saw of Grandma too.
 (I wish my other grandma, my Mom’s mom, was still alive.
-She was a neat lady, a feminist, and took care of me sometimes when I was little, but she smoked too much and died of a stroke a few years ago.
+She was a neat lady, and took care of me sometimes when I was little, but she smoked too much and died of a stroke a few years ago.
 Mom’s own dad is in a nursing home; he wouldn’t even recognize me.)

 So there, now you know where I came from.
 And maybe this gives you some ideas.